-Our revenue is primarily comprised of fees paid by lending partners.
-We charge our lending partners platform and referral fees at origination and loan servicing fees as consumers repay their loans.
-Our agreements with our lending partners are nonexclusive and may contain minimum fee amounts.
-As a usage-based platform, we target positive unit economics on each transaction, leading to a cash efficient business model that enables both high growth rates and profitability.
+Our revenue is primarily comprised of fees paid by lending partners and institutional investors.
+We charge our lending partners platform and referral fees at origination and the agreements with our lending partners may contain minimum fee amounts.
+We also earn loan servicing revenue from contracts with lending partners and institutional investors.
+As a usage-based platform, we target positive unit economics on each transaction, leading to a cash efficient business model with high margins.
+We believe these are the key components to achieve both high growth rates and profitability over time.